overefactor/unity-sinject/README.md

 ## License

-This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT [License](LICENSE).

+> **Note:** While the license permits commercial use, please do not repackage or resell this package as-is.
+> Commercial use within larger software solutions is welcome and encouraged.